imagej/imagej.github.io/pages/Developing_Plugins_for_ImageJ_1.x.md

 # Getting started with Maven

-The {% include github org='imagej' repo='example-legacy-plugin' label='example-legacy-plugin project' %} provides a working example, and documentation, illustrating how an ImageJ plugin should be structured from a "best practices in Maven" point of view.
+The {% include github org='imagej ' repo='example-legacy-plugin ' label='example-legacy-plugin project ' %} provides a working example, and documentation, illustrating how an ImageJ plugin should be structured from a "best practices in Maven" point of view.

 Using this project requires a basic understanding of [Git](Git "wikilink") and [Maven](Maven "wikilink"); thus if you are already familiar with the ImageJ 1.x API, this is a reasonable starting point to learn the [project management](Project_management "wikilink") tools used in [ImageJ2 development](Writing_plugins "wikilink").